cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 // for the packet.
 In the case where the previous amount is zero, the provided
 // fees are the initial escrow amount.
 // They may set a separate receiveFee, ackFee, and timeoutFee to be paid
 // for each step in the packet flow.
-The caller must send max(receiveFee+ackFee, timeoutFee)
+The caller must send (receiveFee + ackFee + timeoutFee)
 // to the fee module to be locked in escrow to provide payout for any potential
 // packet flow.
 // The caller may optionally specify an array of relayer addresses.
 This MAY be